urechd/TournamentManagement/README.md

-# TournamentTool
+# TournamentManagement
-A Tournament Tool to generate brackets
+A Tournament Management Tool to generate brackets